LSSTDESC/elasticc/stream-to-zads/README.md

 * `/elasticc` -- A checkout of the elasticc github archive.
 Needs to have subdirectory `alert_schema` with the alert schema.
 * `/nightcache` -- Can be a persistent volume instead of a bind mount.
-  The code dumps a list of simulated nights its streamed to a file in, this directory, so that it won't redo if the code is restarted.
+  The code dumps a list of simulated nights its streamed to a file in this directory, so that it won't redo if the code is restarted.